sallaumen/elixir_neural_network_labs/lib/cifar10/README.md

-# Image Recognition Neural Network (IRNW) - MNIST
+# Image Recognition Neural Network (IRNW) - CIFAR10

- This is an implementation using Elixir NX to MNIST problem, which consists in recognizing handwritten numbers.
+ This is an implementation using Elixir NX to solve CIFAR10 problem, which consists in recognizing handwritten numbers.

 #Results:

 ![Result](result.png)

-- This project got created using [José Valim's Tutorial](https://www.youtube.com/watch?v=fPKMmJpAGWc).
-Every code currently in this project is inspired in his tutorial.